 GUIDELINES FOR LEADERS AND BACK MARKERS (To be read and noted by all members)

-Leaders must be current, paid-up members of the CTC.
+Leaders must be current, paid-up members of Cycling UK.
 This gives essential insurance cover.

 Before the ride